davidvoler/polyglots/README.md

 - We understand that we have something missing in raw data - and we recreate it

+### Step 2.5.1 - printout level generation
+- [] - Add len_elm to English - so we can generate by word count.
+- [] - continue to work with the generator and print out results
+- [] - add lessons
+- [] - add sentences
+- [] - add translation
+- [] - add placeholders for grammar and syntax

+--- [] ----
+When we are happy with the above tasks we can break it into api We can run start planning the client
+--- [] --

+### Step 2.5.2 - generation in steps - continue experiments

+### Step 2.5.3 - generation with UI

+### Step 2.5.4 - Full process - API/UI - MVP

+### Step 2.5.5 -?

 ### Step 2.6

 ### Data